cometbft/cometbft/spec/light-client/supervisor/supervisor_001_draft.md

-However, if the [security model](TMBC-FM-2THIRDS-link) is violated, faulty peers (that have been validators at some point in the past) may launch attacks on the Tendermint network, and on the light client.
+However, if the [security model](TMBC-FM-2THIRDS-link) is violated, faulty peers (that have been validators at some point in the past) may launch attacks on the Cosmos network, and on the light client.
 These attacks as well as an axiomatization of blocks in general are defined in [a document that contains the definitions that are currently in detection.md](https://informal.systems).